Faculty and staff are invited to participate in the Inclusive Practitioners Program, a continuing education and development program.

 A Critical Conversation about Students’ Perceptions of Classroom Climate and What that Means for Faculty

 This 90-minute workshop will explore some of the factors that impact students’ perceptions of classroom climate, ways faculty can periodically assess how students are experiencing the class, and how intentional outreach and transparency can increase equity, inclusion, access and full participation.

-Click the button below to register for workshops and/or Practitioner Conversations.
+Click the button below to register for workshops.
 You will receive an Outlook invitation for the session(s) you register for.
 If you need to update your registration for a session at any point, you can do so by updating your Outlook calendar response.